wix-incubator/wix-developers-example-apps/product-of-the-day/guides/06-OAuth.md

 ## Start the nodeJs server.

--   Go to the server folder in the terminal
+-   Go to the server folder in a new terminal

     ```bash
-    cd product-of-the-day/server
+    cd server
     ```
 -  Run one of the following to install js packages:
     ```bash